wp-plugins/fantazy-sidebar/readme.txt

 Fantazy Sidebar, keeps the same optionalities as the old verion, but i have deleted some debuging non useful functions to make the plugin more simple, and i also deleted all ads inside the plugin backend

-now if your sidebare is too short comparing to your content, Fantazy Sidebar w'll make you sidebar floatable
+now if your sidebare is too short comparing to your content, Fantazy Sidebar w'll make you sidebar floatable !

+Plugin powered by <a href="http://viaprestige-agency.com/" target="_blanc">Viaprestige Web Agency</a>

 == Installation ==